 TIP: Purchase your train ticket 90 days ahead of time.
 With less time, the cheaper ticket options sell out.
 There are regular class tickets with seats that only slightly recline and electrical outlets.
 There also are sleeper trains with 6 beds, fully stocked with electrical outlets and a large table.
 Book the top bed.

 Abisko is in the Arctic Circle.
-Be prepared for cold weather during the day and extremely cold nights.
+Be ready for cold weather during the day and extremely cold nights.
 The most important thing is keeping your feet, hands, and head warm.
 Bring thick winter boots, or rent from Winterday hostel.
 Bring wool socks (2 pairs even better), warm gloves, and a warm hat.
-Also bring something to cover your face.
+Also, bring something to cover your face.
 Just in case you do forget something, Winterday has a large lost and found bin with clothing.
-We grabbed some really good wool socks and an extra pair of thick clothing rather than renting gear.
+We grabbed some really good wool socks and an extra pair of thick clothing.
 Here is a list of what to bring:

 Long wool socks